forrestcasey/surfs_up/README.md

-# surfs_up.
+# Surfs Up Analysis

-Resources: VS Code, Jupyter Lab, Sql lite, Sql Alchemy, Flask
+## Resources: VS Code, Jupyter Lab, Sql lite, Sql Alchemy, Flask

 ## Overview of the statistical analysis:
   -W. Avy wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.
 Summary statstics using sqlalchemy and pandas will help establish this comparative analysis.